Interrupted Music

 Interrupted Music is a 2005 book of literary analysis by Verlyn Flieger of J. R. R. Tolkien's legendarium, the mass of documents summarized in The Silmarillion.
 Despite its title, it is not about Tolkien's use of music; it explores how and why he set about creating a mythology for England, what models he used as a guide – especially Elias Lönnrot and Arthurian legend, and how he made the mythology resemble a real one.
-The book has been well received by scholars; they have stated that the chapter on how Tolkien made the legendarium seem like a genuine tradition the most important in the book.
+The book has been well received by scholars; they have stated that the chapter on how Tolkien made the legendarium seem like a genuine tradition is the most important in the book.

 Context

 Tolkien's fiction

 The philologist and fantasy author J. R. R. Tolkien spent much of his life constructing his legendarium, a body of writings on his fictional world of Middle-earth.
 He is best known for his children's book The Hobbit and his fantasy novel The Lord of the Rings, both set in Middle-earth.